Last Updated: December 5, 2025

 Cons: Pricing not as easy to understand, no GTM orchestration, only integrates with Hubspot/Salesforce CRM.

-Exa Websets is a relatively new tool that you won’t see recommended in many of these generic “Clay alternative” articles.
+Exa Websets is a relatively new tool that you won’t see recommended in many of the more generic “Clay alternative” articles.
 But if you’re frustrated with how hard Clay is, then Exa Websets might be right up your alley.
 It’s very similar to Freckle.io, in that you don’t have to worry about deciding what enrichment source you want to use – you simply use natural language to tell Exa what you want.

 When you sign up to use Exa Websets, you’re greeted with a very simple search bar.
-You can choose to search for People, or Companies, and all you have to is enter what you’re looking for in natural language, such as “VP of Sales of fintech startups in NY” or “Fintech startups based in the NYC area”.
+You can choose to search for People, or Companies, and all you have to do is enter what you’re looking for in natural language, such as “VP of Sales of fintech startups in NY” or “Fintech startups based in the NYC area”.

 After that, Exa generates a spreadsheet (very similar to Clay) that will slowly go out and retrieve what you’re looking for.
 You can also add enrichment columns.
 If you don’t find any that match what you’re looking for, you can just describe it and Exa will intelligently determine which data source to get it from.